-2.2 WBS Baseline
+2.2 WBS BASELINE

 Provide the project's WBS and WBS dictionary to the Level 2 elements.
-(See Appendix G of this NID.)
+(See Appendix G.)

-2.3 Schedule Baseline
+2.3 SCHEDULE BASELINE

 Present a summary of the project's integrated master schedule (IMS), including all critical milestones, major events, and Agency and project-level reviews throughout the project life cycle.
 The summary schedule should include the logical relationships (interdependencies) for the critical milestones, major events, project reviews, and critical paths, as appropriate.